Your Cart

 Using a collagen supplement like Multi Collagen Protein or Multi Collagen Advanced is perhaps the most easy and effective way to help boost the building blocks of collagen levels, which can do the following:

-Finally, consuming enough quality protein-rich foods and healthy fats also plays a role in supporting collagen synthesis.
+In addition, consuming enough quality protein-rich foods and healthy fats also plays a role in supporting collagen synthesis.

 Of course, you should always consult your healthcare professional prior to beginning any new dietary or lifestyle regimen, including supplementation.